 The Lead Pastor at Shores is the visionary and primary teaching pastor of the church.
 He is responsible for the spiritual equipping and oversight of the entire congregation and serves as the president of the elder body.
 He is the spokesman for the elder body to the congregation and is directly accountable to the executive committee of the elder body for the carrying out of his duties in the church (Acts 20:28; Ephesians 4:11-12; I Peter 5:2-4).
 Furthermore,

-- The Lead Pastor is the SPIRITUAL LEADER of the church (presbuteros).
+- The Lead Pastor is the primary LEADER of the church (episkopos).

-- The Lead Pastor is the SERVANT LEADER of the church (poimen).
+- The Lead Pastor is the primary SPIRITUAL LEADER of the church (presbuteros).

-- The Lead Pastor is the SENIOR LEADER of the church (episkopos).
+- The Lead Pastor is the primary SERVANT LEADER of the church (poimen).

 It has been argued that James was a primary leader in the early church, a leader among leaders in the midst of a plurality of elders (Acts 12:17, 15:19ff, 21:18).